Apache Hadoop: Architecture

 Hadoop consists of the Hadoop Common package, which provides file system and operating system level abstractions, a MapReduce engine (either MapReduce/MR1 or YARN/MR2) and the Hadoop Distributed File System (HDFS).
 The Hadoop Common package contains the Java Archive (JAR) files and scripts needed to start Hadoop.

 For effective scheduling of work, every Hadoop-compatible file system should provide location awareness, which is the name of the rack, specifically the network switch where a worker node is.
 Hadoop applications can use this information to execute code on the node where the data is, and, failing that, on the same rack/switch to reduce backbone traffic.
 HDFS uses this method when replicating data for data redundancy across multiple racks.
 This approach reduces the impact of a rack power outage or switch failure; if any of these hardware failures occurs, the data will remain available.

 A small Hadoop cluster includes a single master and multiple worker nodes.
 The master node consists of a Job Tracker, Task Tracker, NameNode, and DataNode.
 A slave or worker node acts as both a DataNode and TaskTracker, though it is possible to have data-only and compute-only worker nodes.
 These are normally used only in nonstandard applications.

 Hadoop requires the Java Runtime Environment (JRE) 1.6 or higher.
 The standard startup and shutdown scripts require that Secure Shell (SSH) be set up between nodes in the cluster.

 In a larger cluster, HDFS nodes are managed through a dedicated NameNode server to host the file system index, and a secondary NameNode that can generate snapshots of the namenode's memory structures, thereby preventing file-system corruption and loss of data.
 Similarly, a standalone JobTracker server can manage job scheduling across nodes.
 When Hadoop MapReduce is used with an alternate file system, the NameNode, secondary NameNode, and DataNode architecture of HDFS are replaced by the file-system-specific equivalents.

 File systems

 Hadoop distributed file system

 The Hadoop distributed file system (HDFS) is a distributed, scalable, and portable file system written in Java for the Hadoop framework.
-Some consider it to instead be a data store due to its lack of POSIX compliance, but it does provide shell commands and Java application programming interface (API) methods that are similar to other file systems.
 A Hadoop instance is divided into HDFS and MapReduce.
 HDFS is used for storing the data and MapReduce is used for processing data.

 HDFS has five services as follows: